RebeccaSY/CCI-CodingTwo-projects/README.md

 # CCI-CodingTwo-projects
-This Project requests real-time data from the web as input, generates plots to visulise data.
+This Project requests real-time data from the web as input, generates plots to visualise data.
+I combines the content from Coding Two with my previous data analysis experience.
 .
 There are two main functions in this project.
-They both take input from OpenWeatherMap with API key, request real-time weather data by city names, then visualise the data on plots.
+They both take input from OpenWeatherMap with API key, request real-time weather data by city names, then visualise the data on figures.
 .
 The geo_visualise.py takes real-time temperatrue data of 40 most populas cities around the world and uses a scatter plot to visulise them.
 The scaterplot uses longitude as X-axis and latitude as Y-axis, similar as the illustartion of a world map.
 The background is a world map image.
 The scatters visualise the real-time temperature of the exact cities on Earth.
 The colour of the scatter is determined by a customised colour map, where higher temperatures are represented by warmer colors and lower temperatures by cooler colors.